parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 -k | Optimized kernel ID | integer value | 0

 - **-m [simulation method]**
 Sets the simulation method, either "history" or "event".
 These options represent the history based or event based algorithms respectively.
 The default is the history based method.
 These two methods represent different methods of parallelizing the Monte Carlo transport method.
 In the history based method, the central mode of parallelism is expressed over particles, which each require some number of macroscopic cross sections to be executed in series and in a dependent order.
 The event based method expresses its parallelism over a large pool of independent macroscopic cross section lookups that can be executed in any order without dependence.
-The key difference between the two methods is the dependence/independence of the macroscopic cross section loop.
+They key difference between the two methods is the dependence/independence of the macroscopic cross section loop.
 See the [Transport Simulation Styles](#Transport-Simulation-Styles) section for more information.

 - **-s [size]**
 Sets the size of the Hoogenboom-Martin reactor model.
 There are four options: 'small', 'large', 'XL', and 'XXL'.
 By default, the 'large' option is selected.
 The H-M size corresponds to the number of nuclides present in the fuel region.
 The small version has 34 fuel nuclides, whereas the large version has 321 fuel nuclides.
 This significantly slows down the runtime of the program as the data structures are much larger, and more lookups are required whenever a lookup occurs in a fuel material.
 Note that the program defaults to "Large" if no specification is made.
 The additional size options, "XL" and "XXL", do not directly correspond to any particular physical model.
 They are similar to the H-M "large" option, except the number of gridpoints per nuclide has been increased greatly.
 This creates an extremely large energy grid data structure (XL: 120GB, XXL: 252GB), which is unlikely to fit on a single node, but is useful for experimentation purposes on novel architectures.